dylang/npm-check/templates/readme/cli.md

 By default `npm-check` will look at packages listed as `dependencies` and `devDependencies`.

 This option will let it ignore outdated and unused checks for packages listed as `devDependencies`.

+##### -E, --save-exact

+Install packages using `--save-exact`, meaning exact versions will be saved in package.json.

+Applies to both `dependencies` and `devDependencies`.

+##### --color, --no-color

+Enable or disable color support.

+By default `npm-check` uses colors if they are available.

+##### --emoji, --no-emoji

+Enable or disable emoji support.
+Useful for terminals that don't support them.